tallistroan/IngressMosaicMissionMap/README.md

 #### Done

 Now everything is done and you new mosaic should be visible at the map.
-If you wish to export another mosaic just skip the described preparation tasks and start directly with the next steps.
+If you wish to export another mosaic skip the preparation tasks and start [directly with the export](#export-the-mosaic-from-the-intel).

 In case of errors/mosaics not showing at the map, the error messages in the developer console can be of great help to locate the problem.